-Blink and you’ll miss it; it’s the 12 best Sonic ROM hacks of 2021!
+Blink and you’ll miss it; it’s the 12 best Sonic ROM hacks of the year!

 Hopefully, you’ll read a lot slower than Sonic runs.
 It takes a while to put together these articles, you know!